arvyy/kawa-maven-plugin/README.md

 Starts repl, including src/main/scheme as root path, as well as including all maven dependencies.

 Process builder parameter: `replCommand`.
+Repl server parameter: `replPort`.
+If present and not empty, will start kawa repl server, that can be connected to through telnet.

 ### `run`